Scarecrow0/cs280_hw3/README.md

 **December 3, 2019, 23:59 UTC+8**

 ## Statement
 It's a coding project.
 We mainly borrow the project from CS231n.
-You can refer to [README](partA-coding/README.md) for details.
+We mainly borrow the project from CS231n, you can refer to http://cs231n.github.io/assignments2018/assignment3/ for details.
 Before you start coding, make sure you current work dir is in this folder `partA-coding`, otherwise you can not import the modules normally.
-We mainly borrow the project from CS231n, you can refer to http://cs231n.github.io/assignments2018/assignment3/ for details.
 Due to the low compatibility of TensorFlow, we remove the TensorFlow version of ipynb and only remain the PyTorch version.